DanielFonsecaa/TodoList-Pomodoro/README.md

   - "Completed" section: Displays tasks that have been marked as completed.
 - **Task Management**:

-  - Add new tasks with a name, deadline (in days), and an optional description.
+  - Add new tasks with a name and a deadline (in days).
   - View task details, mark tasks as complete, or delete tasks.

 - **Timer**: